For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 By considering these characteristics, you can create prompts that elicit meaningful, accurate, and relevant responses from the language model.

-Read about —-> How LLMs (Large Language Models) technology is making chatbots smarter in 2023?
+Read about —-> How LLMs (Large Language Models) technology is making chatbots smarter?

 Prompting by instruction and prompting by example are two different approaches to guide AI language models in generating desired outputs.
 Here’s a detailed comparison of both approaches, including reasons and situations where each approach is suitable: